 The full blanket is then recovered by summing back these contributions

-Notice that if we interpret $\ell$ as some sort of discrete time, then the the blanket structure is equivalent to the celebrated Transformer circuit \cite{Google}, with the cores corresponding to the the attention modules \cite{Rendt2024}.
+Notice that if we interpret $\ell$ as a sort of discrete time then the blanket structure is reminiscent of the celebrated Transformer architecture \cite{Google}, with the cores corresponding to the attention modules \cite{Rendt2024}.
 Let conclude by studying the effects of this decomposition on the partition function: to properly explain this it will be convenient to introduce the partition function of the interface,

 and the associated Gibbs measure (softmax)